 We hereby once again declare our commitment to upholding the Lion Group Charter for Corporate Behavior and ensuring that the Company is useful and valuable to society.

 January 1, 2008

 The Lion Group Charter for Corporate Behavior and the Behavioral Guidelines form the foundation of the Lion Group’s compliance framework.
 The Corporate Ethics Committee, chaired by the director responsible for corporate ethics, works proactively to foster compliance awareness within the Lion Group.
-The Lion Group Charter for Corporate Behavior and the Behavioral Guidelines are distributed in pamphlet form to all employees and publicly available on Lion’s website.
+The Lion Group Charter for Corporate Behavior and the Behavioral Guidelines are publicly available on Lion’s website.

 The Lion Group has established the LION Anti-Bribery Principles in light of developments around the world related to the strengthening of legal regulations against acts of bribery and corruption.
 Regarding taxation, the Group has established the Lion Group Tax Policy, stipulating that the Group shall practice highly transparent tax treatment and appropriately fulfill its tax obligations.

 The Lion Group Charter for Corporate Behavior states that “We shall promote fair treatment and respect the diversity, individuality and personalities of our employees.
 We shall ensure a safe and comfortable workplace to realize the mental and physical well-being of our employees.”
 Accordingly, Lion prohibits sexual harassment as well as all other forms of workplace harassment, including those related to pregnancy, childbirth, childcare leave and nursing care leave.